Interstitial Cystitis (Bladder Pain Syndrome)

 Dr. Lander is the Co-Medical Director of California Stem Cell Treatment Center® and the Cell Surgical Network™ which is an international research collaboration dedicated to the investigational use of adult mesenchymal stem cells found in fat tissue.
 The goal of the project is to use personal stem cells (regenerative cells from one’s own body) to provide relief for patients suffering from certain chronic degenerative diseases that have been resistant to common modalities of treatment including Interstitial Cystitis.

-We take a global approach to the treatment of Interstitial Cystitis.
-In addition to supporting diet, pain relief, and measures to relieve pelvic floor spasm, we have a “two pronged attack” using regenerative medicine:
+In addition to supporting diet, pain relief, and measures to relieve pelvic floor spasm, we have a “two pronged attack” using regenerative medicine.

 Stromal Vascular Fraction